About this Notice

 - statistical analysis.

-We process your sensitive and special categories of information (this includes data concerning your health, personal data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, and biometric data, criminal convictions and offences, or data concerning sexual orientation) where we have asked for your explicit consent or otherwise where this is necessary.
+We process your sensitive and special categories of information (this includes data concerning your health, personal data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, biometric data, criminal convictions and offences, or data concerning sexual orientation) where you have provided your explicit consent or otherwise where this is necessary

 - for the establishment, exercise, or defence of legal claims